loululou/BypassAlamofireSSL/README.md

 ## Replace Text Feature
 To modify request parameters, locate the section in the script where the request body is processed.
-Update the logic under the `// Parse and modify the body` comment:
+Update the logic under the `// Modify request body` comment:

 ```
 frida -U -l alamo-sslmod.js -f com.xxx.xxx